 Nodular pulmonary amyloidosis

 Nodular pulmonary amyloidosis is a subtype of pulmonary amyloidosis.
-It is considered a limited form of amyloidosis characterized by one or more intrapulmonary nodules or masses (amyloidomas).
+It is considered a limited form of amyloidosis polarized by one or more intrapulmonary nodules or masses (amyloidomas).

 Patients are usually asymptomatic.
 Some may rarely present with a cough or shortness of breath.